laravel/docs/billing.md

 Alternatively, you could allow Stripe to handle the payment confirmation for you.
 In this case, instead of redirecting to the payment confirmation page, you may [setup Stripe's automatic billing emails](https://dashboard.stripe.com/account/billing/automatic) in your Stripe dashboard.
 However, if an `IncompletePayment` exception is caught, you should still inform the user they will receive an email with further payment confirmation instructions.

 Payment exceptions may be thrown for the following methods: `charge`, `invoiceFor`, and `invoice` on models using the `Billable` trait.
-When interacting with subscriptions, the `create` method on the `SubscriptionBuilder`, and the `incrementAndInvoice` and `swapAndInvoice` methods on the `Subscription` & `SubscriptionItem` models may throw incomplete payment exceptions.
+When interacting with subscriptions, the `create` method on the `SubscriptionBuilder`, and the `incrementAndInvoice` and `swapAndInvoice` methods on the `Subscription` and `SubscriptionItem` models may throw incomplete payment exceptions.

 Determining if an existing subscription has an incomplete payment may be accomplished using the `hasIncompletePayment` method on the billable model or a subscription instance: